 Did you know #2: elements of buying a car are regulated in BC.

 The Vehicle Sales Authority (VSA) is an independent, non-profit regulatory agency that oversees the retail sales of personal-use motor vehicles in British Columbia.
-This provincial regulator has authority to administer and enforce the Motor Dealer Act, portions of the Business Practices and Consumer Protection Act and related regulations.
+This provincial regulator has the authority to administer and enforce the Motor Dealer Act, portions of the Business Practices and Consumer Protection Act and related regulations.
 The VSA also offers consumer assistance, dispute resolution and has a number of tips for consumers on their website.

 Did you know #3: there’s a Canadian program designed to resolve disputes regarding manufacturing defects and warranty application/administration.